AI Model & Hardware Comparisons

 Mac Mini vs Mac Studio for Local AI: Desktop Showdown

-Mac Mini M4 Pro with 48 GB RAM ($1,399) is the best value desktop for local AI — it handles 14B-32B models at good speed.
+Mac Mini M4 Pro with 48 GB RAM ($1,399) is the best value desktop for local AI.
+It handles 14B-32B models at good speed.
 Mac Studio is only worth it if you need 70B+ models or maximum inference speed for production workloads.
 Most individual users should pick the Mini.

 Mac Mini M4 wins5 categories